-In general, the sale of real estate located in Portugal is subject to property transfer tax (IMT) and exempt from VAT, unless the vendor waives the exemption.
+In general, the sale of real estate located in Portugal is subject to property transfer tax and exempt from VAT, unless the vendor waives the exemption.

-IMT is levied at the rate of 5% for rural property, at 6% for residential urban property and 6.5% for any other property.
+IMT is levied at a rate of 5% for rural properties, at a progressive tax between 0% and 6% (depending on the contract price/patrimonial value of the property) for inhabitation urban property and 6.5% for any other property.
 The tax basis is either the contract value or the official evaluation value (VPT), whichever is higher.